Real Name: Duke O'Dowd

 Comments: Created by unidentified writer and artist (possibly Joe Simon) for Harvey Publications; adapted for the Marvel Universe by Roy Thomas, Dave Hoover, and Brian Garvey.

 This wasn't the first time Golden Age characters jumped companies to enter the Marvel Comics universe.
 Some examples (by no means all of them): The name Spirit of '76 was first used by a Harvey Comics character, something Roy Thomas probably knew when he created his version; the western Ghost Rider (later renamed the Phantom Rider) started out with Magazine Enterprises and was brought to Marvel by Dick Ayers, his original artist.
-American Ace, a minor Timely/Marvel character who hasn't resurfaced since the end of the Golden Age, debuted months before the first "Marvel" Comic, in "Motion Pictures Funnies Weekly", a free give-away produced by Funnies, Incorporated, the studio which provided many early Timely Comics stories.
-But perhaps the most significant Marvel character who began elsewhere was another individual who started in that same give-away...Namor the Sub-Mariner! - Loki
+American Ace, a minor Timely/Marvel character (who recently resurfaced in the All-Winners Squad: Band of Heroes mini-series), debuted months before the first "Marvel" Comic, in "Motion Pictures Funnies Weekly", a free give-away produced by Funnies, Incorporated, the studio which provided many early Timely Comics stories; but perhaps the most significant Marvel character who began elsewhere was another individual who started in that same give-away...Namor the Sub-Mariner! - Loki

-This profile presumes that the Human Meteor's golden age adventures took place at roughly the same time that they were published (three months prior to an issue's cover-date; by this method of dating, the Human Meteor was in fact active as a hero during the months he prepared for Project Mojave, despite the Thin Man's claim that he had been inactive); although it's possible that that those adventures published after June 1942 were actually accounts of his activities prior to joining Battle-Axis, it may be that the Meteor, hardened murderer though he seemed to be in the Invaders story, was appalled enough by Nazi crimes to put his anti-British prejudice aside and return to the side of the Allies.
+This profile presumes that the Human Meteor's Golden Age adventures took place at roughly the same time that they were published (three months prior to an issue's cover-date--by this method of dating, the Human Meteor was in fact active as a hero during the months he prepared for Project Mojave, despite the Thin Man's claim that he had been inactive); although it's possible that those adventures published after June 1942 were actually accounts of his activities prior to joining Battle-Axis, it may be that the Meteor--hardened murderer though he seemed to be in the Invaders story--was appalled enough by Nazi crimes to put his anti-British prejudice aside and return to the side of the Allies.

-In Invaders II#3, while recounting his origin to the Human Torch, the Human Meteor claimed that the Bayakurans had taught him "to mentally control the energy in atoms," implying that his powers were innate; it may be that he deliberately chose to provide the Torch with false information to prevent the Invaders from realizing that his powers were in fact dependent upon his wonder belt.
+In Invaders II#3, while recounting his origin to the Human Torch and Whizzer, the Human Meteor claimed that the Bayakurans had taught him "to mentally control the energy in atoms," implying that his powers were innate; it may be that he deliberately chose to provide them with false information, to prevent the Invaders from realizing that his powers were in fact dependent upon his Wonder Belt.

 It should be remembered that all the non-Marvel adventures listed in the history above, along with details of affiliations, enemies and relations, are unconfirmed.
 They happened to the original Golden Age character from Harvey Publications.
 Similar adventures and details are ASSumed to apply to the Marvel Universe version, but these are not confirmed.
 That might also explain the differences in how he claimed he controlled his powers. - Loki